fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 **[Crossroads of the World DLC*] Added new leader** [**Ada Lovelace**](https://civilization.2k.com/civ-vii/game-guide/leaders/ada-lovelace/)**.**

-From childhood, Ada Lovelace inspected the world through a scientist’s eyes.
-Forging a path between intellectualism and imagination, she applied her mathematical mind to the nineteenth century’s most cutting-edge experiments.
+From childhood, Ada Lovelace inspected the world through a scientist's eyes.
+Forging a path between intellectualism and imagination, she applied her mathematical mind to the nineteenth century's most cutting-edge experiments.
 Working with mechanical computers, which made calculations using gears and punch cards, she designed the first computer program, establishing the field of computing over a century before technology caught up to her vision.

 - **Attributes**: Scientific, Cultural
 - **Unique Ability**: Enchantress of Number: Cities receive increased Science per Age when you complete a Civic Mastery.
 This resets at the start of each Age.
 Gain Culture equal to a percentage of your total Science per turn when you complete a Technology Mastery.